Granulocyte colony stimulating factor (G-CSF)

 You may have G-CSF as part of a stem cell transplant.
 Before the treatment you have G-CSF to stimulate the bone marrow to produce stem cells and release them into the blood.
 The stem cells are collected and then you have high dose chemotherapy.

-The chemotherapy stops your bone marrow producing white blood cells.
+The chemotherapy stops your bone marrow producing blood cells.
 So you have the stem cells back into your bloodstream.
-They go into the bone marrow and start making white blood cells again.
+They go into the bone marrow and start making the different types of blood cells again.

 You can have G-CSF either